 - a.
-Ensure proper onboarding of new Directors (i.e., orientation on the Corporation's business, charter, Articles of Incorporation and By-laws, among others): - Monitor, review, evaluate and ensure the compliance by the Corporation, its Officers and Directors with the relevant laws, the Code, rules and regulations and all governance issuances of regulatory agencies; - c.
+Ensure proper onboarding of new Directors (i.e., orientation on the Corporation's business, charter, Articles of Incorporation and By-laws, among others); - b.
+Monitor, review, evaluate and ensure the compliance by the Corporation, its Officers and Directors with the relevant laws, the Code of Conduct, rules and regulations and all governance requirement issued by regulatory agencies; - c.
 Report the matters to the Board if violations are found and recommend the imposition of appropriate disciplinary actions; - d.
 Ensure the integrity and accuracy of all documentary submissions to regulators; - e.
 Appear before the Commission when summoned in relation to compliance with the Code; - f.
-Collaborate with other departments to properly address compliance issues, which may be subject to investigation;

-- g.
-Identify possible areas of compliance issues and work towards the resolution of same; - h.
-Ensure the attendance of Board members and key officers to relevant training programs; and - i.
+Collaborate with other departments to properly address compliance issues, which may be subject to investigation; - g.
+Identify possible areas of compliance issues and work towards the resolution of the same; - h.
+Ensure the attendance by Board members and key officers of relevant training programs; and - i.
 Perform such other duties and responsibilities as may be required by the SEC.